Planning & Community Development

 Building Permit Plans

-Building permit plan resubmissions and revisions are accepted Monday through Friday, from 8 to 9 a.m.
-An appointment is required for the submission of any planning permit (excluding building permits).
+Building permit plan resubmissions and revisions are accepted Monday through Friday, between 8 a.m and 9 a.m.
+An appointment is required for the submission of any planning permit.
+Appointments are available for building permits but not required.
+Electronic and paper documents of submittal items are required at the time of submitting an application.

 Copies of Building Permit Plans